 Main risks Falls, accidents, psychiatric disorders, disorientation, repeated use posing risks to the urinary system and overall health.

-The specific case of Xylazine: a substance to watch
+The special case of Xylazine: a substance to watch

 Xylazine, sometimes called “Tranq” in certain North American contexts, is a veterinary sedative that can be found as an adulterant in some products.
-It does not operate exactly through the same mechanism as opioids, but it is often mentioned in health alerts due to its possible association with opioid products or other substances.
+It does not work exactly like opioids but is often mentioned in health alerts due to its possible association with opioid products or other substances.

-Note: Xylazine can increase the risks of sedation, discomfort, loss of consciousness, or serious complications.
+Key point: Xylazine can increase the risks of sedation, fainting, loss of consciousness, or serious complications.
 Its presence in a product consumed unknowingly can make the situation particularly dangerous.

 Why are young people and families particularly exposed?